nyuichi/gc.h/README.md

-# Header file-only Non-moving & Precise GC for C (< 100LOC w/o comments)
+# Header-only non-moving & precise garbage collector for C

 Non-moving version of Cheney's copy GC for C, with clean API in the style of Linux's list.h.